PipedreamHQ/pipedream/docs/docs/privacy-and-security/README.md

 When you [delete your account](/user-settings/#delete-account), Pipedream deletes all personal data we hold on you in our system and our vendors.

-If you need to delete data on behalf of one of your users, you can delete the event data yourself in your workflow or event source (for example, by deleting the events, or by removing the data from `$checkpoint`).
+If you need to delete data on behalf of one of your users, you can delete the event data yourself in your workflow or event source (for example, by deleting the events, or by removing the data from data stores).
 Your customer event data is automatically deleted from Pipedream subprocessors.

 ## Hosting Details